-The sound experience is surprisingly rich and balanced, especially in the mid tones and treble.
+Pleasantly surprised by the sound performance, it’s surprisingly rich and balanced, especially in the mid-tones and treble.

-Of course, the bass is still punchy and deep but tamed enough to not interfere with the rest of the frequency response.
+Of course, the low-end is still punchy and deep but tamed enough to not interfere with the rest of the frequency response.

-A Bluetooth wireless on-ear version of the Grind is also quite similar to the Skullcandy Uproar model.
+An on-ear version of the Grind with Bluetooth wireless technology is also quite similar to the Skullcandy Uproar model.

 The headphone’s battery life lasts around 12 hours.
 That isn’t ground-breaking, but it should give you enough juice for a day or two of use.
 Also, you should worry much about sound leakage.

-For similar models, see the best cheap headphones.
+For many models like that, see the best cheap headphones.